 Dental patients with generalized anxiety, fear of needles and instruments, prior dental trauma, or a general fear of the dentist can take oral medication in order to reduce their anxieties.
-The sedative effect allows more dental work to be completed in fewer appointments, as well as allowing complex procedures to be performed in less time.
+A minimal sedation level, the sedative effect allows more dental work to be completed in fewer appointments, as well as allowing complex procedures to be performed in less time.
 The advantages of oral sedation include ease of administration (you just have to take a pill), effectiveness, amnesic effect, and low cost.

 This by far is the best dental office I’ve been to.
 They are awesome people and make the who experience enjoyable.
 Highly recommend this place for all your dental needs.
 I highly encourage everyone to go here instead of their current dentist.

 Intravenous or IV sedation, moderate sedation level, is administered through a small needle that is inserted in the client’s hand or arm.
 This form of sedation is recommended to clients who need something stronger than oral sedation in order to relax.
 Because some patients may have an aversion to needles, we can also prescribe a mild oral sedative prior to administering IV sedation, or simply use a topical anesthetic to numb the area of the hand or arm where the needle will be inserted.
 Like oral sedation, IV sedation helps patients relax, but it typically works much faster and provides a deeper sedation.
 The patient will still be responsive while using IV sedation, unless they become relaxed enough to naturally fall asleep.
 At Dental Partners of Boston we have a highly trained Dental Anesthesiologist who performs IV sedation and general anesthesia.